SymbioticSec/policies-config/README.md

 ## Scripts

-All scripts are automatically applied during CI, unless otherwise stated.
-They are available for manual use if necessary.
 You'll need to install Python and its dependencies using [Poetry](https://python-poetry.org/docs/#installation).

+**The following scripts are automatically applied during CI, but are available for manual use.**

 - `poetry run python -m scripts.main download-scanners`: Downloads the Trivy scanner releases for all supported system.
 Extracts the scanner binary from each archive.
 Call `clear-scanners` to remove all generated files.